 “I’m from Mexicali,” says Renison.
 “But I have spent four years in San Diego, and three years in Boston where I met my wife and we had our two children.

 This video is the response by John Renison, made on April 8, 2018.
-The very next day he admitted being a dual citizen and a political candidate in Mexico in recent years.
-He says in English that he puts America first, but in reality he puts Mexico first.
-He tried for several years to start a political career in Mexico, before running for office on the American side of the border.
-Mexico, his “homeland”, was obviously his first choice.
+The very next day he admitted being a dual citizen and being a candidate for political office in Mexico in recent years.
+Actually, if you listen closely even in this video, he already admits having past involvement in politics in Mexico, while attacking the person who exposed him.

 Video: Response by Renison to questions about conflict of interest and divided loyalty

 Renison refers to Ogden as a “hater” and “ignorant”, just for suggesting he could have a conflict of interest and divided loyalty as both a Mexican and U.S. citizen.
 This kind of personal attack is the tactic the radical left uses to marginalize and silence their critics.